jguegant/tech.blog/content/C++/dense-hash-map.md

 Disclaimer: there are lot of extremely talented people (abseil team with their Swiss Tables, Malte Skarupke's flat hash map...) that have been researching for years how to make the quintessence of an associative container.
-While the one I am presenting here has really decent performance (more so than the standard ones at least), it is not bleeding-edge.
+While the one I am presenting here has a really decent performance (more so than the standard ones at least), it is not bleeding-edge.
+On the other hand, its design is fairly simple to explain and easy to maintain.

-I encourage you to read this post as an introduction to the wonderful world of hash maps then explore a bit more what these talented people have produced recently.
+I encourage you to read this post as an introduction to the wonderful world of hash maps and the ways of the standard.
+You can find the code for the hash-map I am describing thorough this serie of posts [right here](https://github.com/Jiwan/dense_hash_map).
+Hopefully when you are done reading this serie, you will be ready to explore a bit more what the talented people in the C++ community have produced recently.

-### Freeing ourselves from the standard constraints:
+## Freeing ourselves from the standard constraints:

 Implementing a standard associative container like `std::unordered_map` wouldn't be satisfying enough.
 We have to do better!
 Let's make a faster one!